 Sales Prices: General Information

-MYOB Advanced provides multiple mechanisms of maintaining sales prices.
-You can define a base price list, price lists applicable to a specific customer or a group of customers, lists of promotional prices or prices that depend on the quantity of the product being sold.
-You can also define a default price for each individual item to fall back on if no other price is defined for it in the system.
+MYOB Acumatica provides multiple mechanisms of maintaining sales prices.
+You can define a base price list, price lists that apply to a specific customer or a group of customers, and lists of promotional prices or prices that depend on the quantity of the product being sold.
+You can also define a default price to be used for each individual item if no other price is defined for it in the system.

 Learning Objectives